 Then, all that’s left to do is complete the application and sign the necessary documents to create your new loan, at a new interest rate, with the term you choose.
 Your new lender will pay off your old loan, and you can start making payments on your new loan right away.

-Maggie Tomasek is the Social Media & PR Specialist at Alliant.
+Maggie Tomasek is a marketing manager at Alliant.
 She began her career as a journalist for newspapers in Utica, N.Y., Des Moines and Cincinnati before moving to Chicago in 2009.
 Maggie is an eight-time Chicago Marathon finisher and a lifelong creative writer with a passion for comedy.
 Her mom instilled in her a great sense of fiscal responsibility, and her big sister told her to throw that responsibility out the window every once in a while in the name of life experience.
 So far, that combination of financial advice has worked out pretty well for her.